Jtewen/chatbot-mettle/readme.md

    ollama pull llama3.1:8b && ollama pull nomic-embed-text
    ```

-5. Download the USCIS manual PDF and place it in the `data` directory with the name `uscis_manual.pdf`
+5. Download the USCIS manual PDF from `https://www.uscis.gov/book/export/html/68600` and place it in the `data` directory with the name `uscis_manual.pdf`

 ## Running the Application